Petrinja killings: Timeline

 On the 2, 16 and 21 September 1991, JNA commander, Slobodan Tarbuk, ordered the indiscriminate shelling of civilian populated areas of Petrinja, in order to deter HV forces from approaching the "Vasilj Gaćeša" military barracks.
 These attacks caused heavy damage to private homes, businesses and two churches and caused civilian casualties.
 The deadliest attack occurred on 16 September 1991, when Tarbuk ordered a mortar attack on civilians in Petrinja, causing five civilian deaths and 13 injuries.

-Tarbuk was alleged to have said "I swear on their Ustasha mothers that I will flatten Petrinja to the ground".
+Tarbuk was alleged to have said "I swear on their Ustaša mothers that I will flatten Petrinja to the ground".

 Mass killings were perpetrated against Croat civilians and POWs during the Battle of Petrinja and during the occupation.
 On 16 September, a group of 25 Croatian soldiers and MUP police officers attempted to surrender to members of the Serb Territorial Defence and SAO Krajina police forces at Vila Gavrilović, a pre-war catering facility.
 Once disarmed, the 25 POWs were executed.
 Four of the prisoners survived with serious injuries while the remainder were killed.
 A mass grave with the remains of 19 victims was exhumed by Croatian authorities on 14 September 1995.

-Executions of POWs was also alleged to have taken place at the Vasilj Gaćeša barracks.
+Executions of POWs were also alleged to have taken place at the Vasilj Gaćeša barracks.
 On 16 September 1991, a group of 23 Croatian soldiers were interrogated and tortured by JNA troops and Serb paramilitaries for several hours before being executed by firing squad.